manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 There's also a searchd command line option ``--force-preread`` that instructs the daemon to wait until the attribute files are read prior to starting accepting incoming connections.
-Starting daemon with this option allows to make sure index files will be fully loaded and cached in memory to provide maximum performance.
+Starting daemon with this option allows to make sure that all mapped index files will be 'warmed' by touching every page of the maps.
+OS, in turn, usually tries to keep all 'warm' data in the disk cache, providing maximum performance.

 The recommendations are: